 How do I declare my VGM?

-To make it easy to declare VGM, AIT is pleased to provide the following VGM declaration form as well as an overview of the changes:
+To make it easy to declare VGM, AIT is pleased to provide the following VGM declaration form:

 What happens if I don’t report my shipment’s VGM or inaccurately report my shipment’s VGM?